-Biosecurity in the future
+Biosecurity and food safety in the future

-As highlighted in the draft Strategy, climate change, shifting and unpredictable trade and travel patterns, and changes in land use pose multiple and complex risks to Australia's animals, people, environment, economy, livelihoods and way of life.
+Climate change, shifting and unpredictable trade and travel patterns, and changes in land use pose multiple and complex risks to Australia's animals, people, environment, economy, livelihoods and way of life.

 Climate change will pose diverse and growing threats to biosecurity.
 Most notably, changing environmental conditions will alter the distribution and behaviour of many animal and insect species, in turn leading to changing distributions of vector-borne diseases.
 Flies, ticks, mosquitoes and rodents are common animal disease vectors that can quickly spread into new areas in favourable environmental conditions where they have not been previously detected or routinely looked for, and where the animal (and human) population may be immunologically naïve.
 Environmental stressors can result in altered disease transmission routes (if the preferential target species for a mosquito is not found in the new environment, it may feed on a new species) as well as increased infectivity and pathogen virulence.

-Biosecurity risks posed by changing disease distributions may be subtle and not immediately apparent, hence there is a need to ensure systems can detect both direct and indirect risks to biosecurity.
-Biosecurity systems must consider both current and future threats and, while ensuring consistency and clarity for participants, must retain the agility to respond to sudden shocks (such as disease incursions or disruptions to supply chains).
+Biosecurity risks posed by changing disease distributions may be subtle and not immediately apparent, hence there is a need to ensure systems are capable of detecting both direct and indirect risks to biosecurity.